Israeli Army Radio: Cultural role

 According to Michael Handelzalts, a Haaretz columnist and theater critic, Galei Zahal had a "far-reaching positive influence on Israeli culture", and "address[ed] issues of culture in the widest sense."
 Beginning in the 1960s, new poems were read out on air once a week.
 In the 1970s, the station broadcast radio plays, inaugurated "University on the Air", and held the first live telephone conversations with listeners ever broadcast on a radio station in Israel.
 Ram Evron hosted live nightly talk shows.

-Galei Tzahal was the first radio station to incorporate a podcast into their scheduling when they gave Israel Story a permanent slot.
+Galei Tzahal was the first radio station to incorporate a podcast into their scheduling when they gave Israel Story a permanent slot, upon its first edition in 2013.